ReVanced/revanced-cli/docs/1_usage.md

   - #### 👾 Patch an app and mount it on top of the un-patched app with root permissions

     > [!IMPORTANT]
-    > Ensure sure the same app you are patching is installed on your device:
+    > Ensure sure the same app you are patching and mounting over is installed on your device:
     >
     > ```bash
     > adb install app.apk